tsotsos/genSty/README.rst

       --smufl SMUFL, -s SMUFL
                             If choosed genSty will generate LaTeX Styles for all fonts in directory based on glyphnames provided.
-      --name NAME, -n NAME  In case of single font provided forces specified name.
-Otherwise genSty detects the name from file.
       --description DESCRIPTION
                             LaTeX Style package description.
 It is ignored in case of --all flag.
       --author AUTHOR       Author's name.